Python packaging, environment and dependency management

 I switched to pipenv from poetry because it looked like it might be less chaos than poetry.
 I think it is, although not by much.

-At time of writing the pipenv website was 3 weeks into an outage, because dependency management is a quagmire of sadness and comically broken management with terrible Bus factor.
+At the time of writing, the pipenv website was 3 weeks into an outage, because dependency management is a quagmire of sadness and comically broken management with terrible Bus factor.
 However, the backup docs site is semi-functional, albeit too curt to be useful and AFAICT outdated.
-The documentation site inside github is readable.
+The documentation site inside GitHub is readable.
+See also an introduction showing pipenv and venv used together.

 The dependency resolver is, as the poetry devs point out, broken in its own special ways.
 The procedure to install modern ML frameworks, for example, is gruelling.